May 12, 2019

-More than four decades later, 99 percent of species protected under the Endangered Species Act have not perished, including these six species:
+The Endangered Species Act is one of the most popular and effective environmental laws ever enacted.
+More than four decades later, 99% of species protected under the Endangered Species Act have not perished, including these six species:

 Wolves’ incredible comeback to the Northern Rockies is one of our country's greatest wildlife success stories.
 Yet their future is now under threat.
-H.R.
-6784, a bill that would strip protections for these wolves was pushed through the House in 2018 by the outgoing Republican majority.
-And now the Trump administration is considering taking away federal protections from nearly all gray wolves across the continental United States.
+The U.S. Department of the Interior, under newly confirmed Sec.
+David Bernhardt, a former oil and gas lobbyist, is finalizing plans to take away federal protections from nearly all gray wolves across the continental United States.

-An Endangered Species Act success story, our national symbol today numbers around 10,000 pairs in the U.S., recovered from a low of 417 known nesting pairs in 1963.
+An Endangered Species Act success story, our national symbol today numbers around 10,000 pairs in the United States, recovered from a low of 417 known nesting pairs in 1963.

-Earthjustice has worked for decades to safeguard grizzlies in the Greater Yellowstone ecosystem, winning key court cases in 2011 and in 2018 — the most recent spared grizzlies from a planned trophy hunt and reinstated protections that the Trump administration had illegally taken away.
+Earthjustice has worked for decades to safeguard grizzlies in the Greater Yellowstone ecosystem, winning key court cases in 2011 and in 2018 — the most recent court ruling spared grizzlies from a planned trophy hunt and reinstated protections that the administration had illegally taken away.